The-Wishlist-Co/docs/apiFails.md

 ## **Representations**

-All representations are JSON objects submitted or received as payload to API requests or responses.
+All request and responses are JSON objects.

 ### Order
 <!-- <details> -->